Hollisd12/final_project/README.md

 To help identify which statistics in our data set that have the biggest impact on who earns the MVP, we created a correlation heatmap.

+A correlation matrix is a table that displays the correlation coefficients between a set of variables.
+In a correlation matrix, each row and column represents a statistic, and the cells contain the correlation coefficient between the corresponding statistics.
+The correlation coefficient is a measure of the linear relationship between two statistics, ranging from -1 (a perfect negative correlation) to 1 (a perfect positive correlation), with 0 indicating no correlation.

 ![heatmap](https://user-images.githubusercontent.com/112137694/220793614-644a8d40-0dec-461d-8d8d-6ef9c0fba402.png)

-The correlation matrix is a good way of visualizing which features are very correlated and thus can be used to highlight duplicated infromation which in some situations doesn't help the model.
-We can review stats that represent similar statsitics and remove them from the model.
+The correlation matrix is a good way of visualizing which features are very correlated and thus can be used to highlight duplicated information which in some situations doesn't help the model.
+With the matrix, we can review stats that represent similar statsitics and not include them in the model.

 Additionally, we can review which statistics are more correlated with award_share and thus the player becoming MVP.

+#### Results

 Based on our analysis and research we determined the following:

-- Remove stats that are highly correlated or features that will basically represent the same thing or can be represented by some scalar multiplications
+- We can remove stats that are highly correlated or features that will basically represent the same thing or can be represented by some scalar multiplications
 - BPM and PER represent similar stat, so we only need to use one in the model
 - Points per game is directly connected with usage
 - Can remove percentages because true shooting percentage is enough